LCDR Claude Berube, USNR

 The Curator of Ship Models is responsible for the conservation and care of over 5,000 ship models in the museum's collection.
 He constructs models for display to help interpret new exhibits.
 The Curator also oversees the volunteer model shipwrights who meet twice a week at the museum.
 Volunteer model shipwrights build new models and assist the Curator with conservation work on older models.

 The Curator performs a number of jobs for the Museum, including social media manager.
 She updates the Museum's website, Twitter, Youtube, Flickr and other social media accounts.
-She is also the curatorial volunteer coordinator, assigning volunteers to projects and overseeing their work.
+She is the curatorial volunteer coordinator, assigning volunteers to projects and overseeing their work.
 In addition, she is the exhibit specialist, making sure the Museum's exhibits run smoothly.
+She also handles requests for images from the collection.

-The Assistant Registrar provides support for the Registrar in his duties.
-She assists with the maintenance of the Museum's records and collection, within the database as well as their physical locations within the Museum.
-She also tracks the Museum's donations and gifts.
+The Assistant Registrar provides support for the Registrar in her duties.
+He assists with the maintenance of the Museum's records and collection, within the database as well as their physical locations within the Museum.
+He also tracks the Museum's donations and gifts.